theredplanetsings/automationAD/README.md

 ## Script Details

-### `adduser.ps1` - Detailed Usage Guide
+### `adduser.ps1` / `automationad.ps1` - Detailed Usage Guide

 #### Overview
 Interactive Windows Forms GUI for creating Active Directory users with comprehensive validation and CSV-driven automation.
+Both scripts are functionally identical.

+> **Development Guide:** If you need to modify or extend the manager role group assignment logic, use `automationad.ps1` as it contains detailed comments explaining the pattern matching system and how to add new role types (e.g., Property Manager, Assistant Property Manager roles).

 #### Features
 - **3-Page Workflow:** Guided user creation process